Category:130 Value Engineering

 The federal requirements are:

-- A bridge project on or off the NHS with an estimated total cost of $20 million or more with FAFH (a bridge project is defined as any project where the primary purpose is to construct, reconstruct, rehabilitate, resurface or restore a bridge).
+- Bridge project on the NHS receiving federal assistance with an estimated total cost of $40,000,000 or more.
+(A bridge project is defined as any project where the primary purpose is to construct, reconstruct, rehabilitate, resurface or restore a bridge).

 - Any other project designated by the Secretary of Transportation.